The Basics

 Can I add myself to a waitlist for a course I want?

 BIO, NEU, and BCH courses do not have waitlists.
-Students need to keep checking the availability of preferred courses/sections during all registration periods, including the add/drop period before a semester starts, to see if they open up.
+Students should check the availability of preferred courses/sections during all registration periods, including the add/drop period before a semester starts, to see if they open up.

 Courses offered by other departments may utilize waitlists.
 If available, add yourself to the automated waitlist option and keep trying to add the course during all the add/drop access periods.
 Being on a waitlist is not a guarantee for getting into a class.
 Therefore, you should have an alternative class planned as a backup and use the registration system to set up an automatic swap if you get off the waitlist for the class you prefer.